Key Items of a Business Process:

 Establishing business process automation into existing more manual processes can be challenging, especially if there are legacy systems in place.
 It may require significant restructuring and process design reengineering.

-Business process automation is not just the application of technology onto a specific task but for a lot of employees, it’s also a new way of working.
+Business process automation is not just the application of technology to a specific task but for a lot of employees, it’s also a new way of working.
 There can be pushback from certain areas of the business – “We’ve always done it this way”….
 Getting buy-in from all employees can be difficult and is something, again, that should be highlighted as a potential stumbling block on your road to business process automation.

 Security Risks: